mdolab/pygeo/doc/getting_started.rst

 Also note that the dimension of the local design variable is :math:`N_{\text{points}}`, not :math:`N_{\text{points}} \times 3`.
 This is because when we defined the design variable, we chose the y-axis only as the perturbation direction.

-Using the pointset ``FFDptset``, which here is only for visualization and informational purposes, we can also view the indices of the FFD control points.

 .. literalinclude:: ../examples/ffd_cylinder/runFFDExample.py
     :start-after: # rst perturb geometry